Derek Talbot: Commonwealth Games

+Talbot represented the England team at the 1970 British Commonwealth Games in Edinburgh, Scotland, where he competed in the badminton events, winning a gold medal in the mixed doubles.

-Talbot was also successful at the Commonwealth Games; he won four gold medals, a silver medal and two bronze medals between 1970 and 1978.
+Talbot was also successful at three mor Commonwealth Games; winning three more gold medals, a silver medal and two bronze medals between 1974 and 1978.

 Retirement

 Talbot decided to retire from the international badminton in 1981.